makrushinoff/MessageLib/README.md

 `);`

 7) Implement `MessageReceiver` successors for each queue receiver.
 Don't forget to include it in `StableMessageConfigurerBuilder.messageReceiver()`.
-8) Implement `Message sender` to provide an instrumet for the library, for sending messages properly for desired message broker.
+8) Implement `Message sender` to provide an instrument for the library, for sending messages properly for desired message broker.
 Don't forget to include it in `StableMessageConfigurerBuilder.messageSender()`.